How Long After a Demand Letter Can I Expect Settlement?

 What Happens After Sending the Demand Letter?

 After your lawyer sends a demand letter, the insurance company will conduct its own review of your claim.
 An insurance adjuster will investigate the accident and search for evidence to support the company’s interests.
-When they are ready, the insurance company will send a response to the demand letter with their counteroffer.
+When they’re ready, the insurance company may respond with a settlement offer, a denial or a request for more information.

 What Happens if You Reject a Settlement Offer?

-Rejecting a settlement offer is extremely common, and it usually will not harm your case.
+Rejecting a settlement offer is extremely common, and it usually won’t harm your case.
 After the insurance company receives your demand letter, it will likely respond with a settlement offer.
-The company may intentionally offer an amount that is lower than you deserve.
+The company may intentionally offer an amount that’s lower than you deserve.
 While the insurer would be happy for you to accept this lowball offer, they likely expect you to reject it.

 Can You Send Another Demand Letter After Getting a Settlement?